Progressing towards '90 LNG-fueled Vessels by 2030'

-In June 2021, MOL established the "MOL Group Environmental Vision 2.1" as a guide to achieving net zero GHG emissions by 2050.
-It plans to launch about 90 LNG-fueled vessels by 2030, under its strategy calling for "Adoption of Clean Alternative Fuels" (Fig.1) to achieve that target.
-In addition to the LNG-fueled vessel projects (Note 1) that the MOL Group has been working on, we will promote the use of LNG-fuel for car carriers, starting with this decision.
+In June 2021, MOL established "MOL Group Environmental Vision 2.1" as a guide to achieve net zero GHG emissions by 2050.
+The company plans to launch about 90 LNG-fueled vessels by 2030, under its strategy calling for "Adoption of Clean Alternative Fuels" (Fig.1) to achieve that target.

-It will make further efforts with the aim of becoming the company of choice for various stakeholders, by delivering a new value—zero-emission transport of cars.
+MOL strives to become the company of choice for various stakeholders by delivering new value, specifically, zero-emission transport of completed cars.

 Please refer to the following press releases related to LNG-fueled vessels.